buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_FlowInstrumentTypeThermometer.md

 # Pset_FlowInstrumentTypeThermometer

-A device that reads and displays a temperature value at a point.
+A device that reads and displays a temperature value at a point.<!-- end of definition -->

 ## Comments